-- Minimum net worth or net tangible asset of INR100 million (~US\$1.36 million) - Minimum five years' experience in fund management or advisory or development activities in the Infrastructure sector - In case where the investment manager does not have five years' experience, a combined experience of full-time directors, partners, or employees of investment manager is of more than 30 years in fund management, advisory services or development in Infrastructure sector. - in order to compute the combined experience, only experience of fulltime directors, partners, or employees of investment manager with experience of more than five years will be considered. - Minimum of two employees with the five years of experience in fund management, advisory services or development in Infrastructure sector - Minimum of one employee with at least five years' experience in subsector(s) relevant to the investment of the InvIT - More than 50% of the directors/governing board as of the Manager / to be independent and not to be directors / members of a Manager of any other InvIT
+Α Key aspects 1.
+Eligibility Sponsor (person who sets up an InvIT) No maximum limit on the number of sponsors Net worth or net tangible asset of at least INR 1,000 million each (~USD 13.16 million) A minimum of five years' experience in infrastructure development or fund management in the infrastructure sector In addition, track record of at least two completed projects in the case of a developer sponsor Investment manager Minimum net worth or net tangible asset of INR 100 million (~USD 1.32 million) Minimum five years' experience in fund management or advisory or development activities in the infrastructure sector In case where the investment manager does not have five years' experience, a combined experience of full-time directors, partners, or employees of investment manager is of more than 30 years in fund management, advisory services or development in infrastructure sector in order to compute the combined experience, only experience of full-time directors, partners, or employees of investment manager with experience of more than five years will be considered Minimum of two employees with the five years of experience in fund management, advisory services or development in infrastructure sector Minimum of one employee with at least five years' experience in sub-sector(s) relevant to the investment of the InvIT More than 50% of the directors/governing board as of the Manager / to be independent and not to be directors / members of a Manager of any other InvIT Registered with SEBI and not related to the sponsor or investment manager 2.
+Key investment conditions Asset-related conditions At least 80% of the value of a public InvIT to be invested in 'completed and revenue-generating' infrastructure projects At least 80% of the value of privately placed InvITs (listed as well as unlisted) to be invested in 'eligible infrastructure projects' A maximum of 20% of the total value of InvITs can be from: Under construction infrastructure projects - directly or through an SPV (with an investment cap of 10% of the value of the InvIT) Listed or unlisted debt of the companies or body corporate in the infrastructure sector (other than debt of Hold Co/SPV) Equity of listed companies in India generating at least 80% of their income from the infrastructure sector Government securities, money market instruments, liquid mutual funds or cash equivalents